Robustness of critical U(1) spin liquids and emergent symmetries in tensor networks

-We can test this hypothesis by extracting the scaling dimension corresponding to the perturbation $P+\lambda Q$.
-To this end, we need to study the leading perturbation terms which appear in the expansion of $\langle\Psi_g\ket{\Psi_g}=\sum \langle\sigma_g(D)\ket{\sigma_g(D')}$.
+To test this hypothesis, we therefore need to determine the scaling dimension of the perturbation $P+\lambda Q$.
+It is given by the subleading term when expanding $\langle\Psi_g\ket{\Psi_g}=\sum \langle\sigma_g(D)\ket{\sigma_g(D')}$ in orders of $\lambda$.
 The effect of a $Q$ tensor on the A (B) sublattice is to induce a BB (AA) sublattice singlet.
 Terms $\langle\sigma_g(D)\ket{\sigma_g(D')}$ with a single $Q$ tensor vanish: Each term in the sum is an overlap of singlets, which form closed loops (Fig.~\ref{fig:models}f); in this overlap, a same-sublattice singlet must be always accompanied by another such singlet.
 The leading non-zero term is thus second order and consists of pairs of $Q$ tensors.
 These pairs can appear in two ways: Either an AA and a BB pair in the same (say, ket) layer, or an AA (or BB) pair both in the ket and the bra layer.
 In both cases, those singlets will be bound together: Otherwise, a long loop appears in the overlap which supresses it.
 This can also be understood from symmetry considerations: As we have seen, a single $Q$ tensor on the A (B) sublattice has flux $m=\pm2$, and since in the long-wavelength limit, the magnetic potential $\phi$ for ket and bra are locked, magnetic fluxes (and thus same-sublattice singlets) must come in pairs with equal ket and bra flux.
 Moreover, this shows that ket-bra pairs of $Q$ have flux $m=2$ while ket-ket pairs have flux $m=0$.
 In addition, these pairs can also exhibit a non-trivial charge.
-However, small charges will cancel due to lattice symmetries: It has been shown that the smallest non-trivial charge consistent with $C_{4v}$ is $e=4$~\cite{alet:dimers-with-interactions}, which by itself yields an irrelevant perturbation for $K>1/8$.
+However, those charges are restricted by lattice symmetries: The smallest non-trivial charge consistent with $C_{4v}$ is $e=4$~\cite{alet:dimers-with-interactions}, which by itself is an irrelevant perturbation for $K>1/8$.